 - Potential for Equity and Investment: Purchasing a house can be a long-term investment, as the value of real estate tends to appreciate over time.
 As you build equity in your home, you may benefit from its increasing value, potentially providing a financial asset for the future.

 Cons of Buying a House

-- Limited Customization: When buying an existing house, there are limitations on customization compared to building a new house.
-You may need to compromise on certain design elements or features that do not align with your preferences, unless you plan to invest in renovations.
+- Limited Customization: When buying an existing house, there are limitations on customisation compared to building a new house.
+You may need to compromise on certain design elements or features that do not align with your preferences unless you plan to invest in renovations.